Geada734/stegonosaurus/README.md

 *StegonosaurusIncorrectFormatError*: Raised when a function receives a file that isn't a .PNG multiband image.

 *StegonosaurusIncorrectSizeError*: Raised when the image with the coded message is larger than the image where the message will be hidden.

+Ver.
+1.1.3:

+*StegonosaurusInvalidDecodeModeError*: Raised when an invalid decode mode is provided.